 - Field placement coordinated and supported by faculty

 - A semester-long internship with local organizations like the Mexican consulate, emergency response and Fresno County.

 - Research project with final presentation provides excellent preparation for graduate school

 A unique feature of FPU’s social work major is the hands-on preparation for entry into the profession.
 During the spring semester of your senior year, you will complete a supervised field placement in which you’ll work 32 hours a week under the supervision of a master’s level social worker.
-At the end of the semester you will have completed 448 hours or more of training, making you a very desirable employee.
-Our graduates are prepared for a variety of careers in the helping professions: social work, counseling, juvenile and adult probation, ministry, non-profit management, family and child welfare and gerontology.
+At the end of the semester you will have completed 414 hours or more of training, making you a very desirable employee.
+Our graduates are prepared for a variety of careers in the helping professions: social work, counseling, juvenile and adult probation, victim advocacy, ministry, non-profit management, family and child welfare and gerontology.

 General Education Prerequisites

 Select at least four of the following courses

 Required Courses (14 Courses, 48 Units)